popdemtech/smartsite/walkthrough.md

 ### 3. Start the Database

 1. Start a database server
 The `pg_ctl` command is used to manage Postgres database servers.
 Start and stop a database server by specifying the data directory, and supplying the `start` or `stop` subcommand, respectively.
 The data directory was set in the installation wizard.
-It defaults to `[POSTGRESQL_INSTALLATION_DIRECTORY]\data\`.
+It defaults to `<postgresql_installation_directory>\data\`.

 <div class="filename">command line</div>